A culinary journey through Vietnam, experiencing a variety of delicacies from the freshest seafood in Halong Bay to the

 In the morning we drive to Vinh Long in the Mekong Delta, known as the 'rice bowl' of Vietnam.
 This region produces most of Vietnam's fruit, sugar cane and coconuts.
 We take a boat trip on the mighty Mekong River to Cai Be.
 En route we pass many orchards and friendly locals also travelling by boat.
 We stop to see some small cottage industries such as rice paper and coconut candy, getting a chance to sample the local produce along the way.
 Recently, Cai Be floating market has become less crowded and smaller as fruit trading is mostly now done by trucks due to the bridge being built.
 However, this is still a great opportunity to see a local market and the trade being conducted traditionally on a smaller scale.
 The evening is tranquil as we have dinner on an island and enjoy some 'Delta' hospitality.
 We spend the night sleeping at a simple guesthouse built in the style of a local house.
-Bedding, a mosquito net and a small towel are provided. *Guesthouse*
+Bedding, a mosquito net and a small towel are provided. *Homestay Guesthouse*

 For land only clients, the trip ends this morning after breakfast.
 For those on group flights these depart late in the evening so there will be a full free day at leisure to continue exploring the frenetic city of Ho Chi Minh.
 There will be some optional acitivies for those who would like to partake; you may wish to admire the view from the Bitexco Financial Tower, the tallest building in Vietnam or visit the famous Cu Chi tunnels.
-Used by the Viet Cong during the war the network covers 3 levels and approximately 240km of tunnels.
+Used by the Viet Cong during the war, the network covers 3 levels and approximately 240km of tunnels.
 Traditionally these were very narrow but some areas have been widened to allow tourists to explore the system.
 Claustrophobes may prefer to stay outside in the sunshine!

-* Travel by private minibus and boat plus 2 internal flights * Group normally 5 to 16 plus leader * 7 nights hotels, 1 night boat and 1 night homestay
+* Travel by private minibus and boat plus 2 internal flights * Group normally 4 to 16 plus leader * 7 nights hotels, 1 night boat and 1 night homestay guesthouse